waepoints/waepointstandards/standards.md

 ## System Setup

-**Effects**, virtualized changes away from reality **Modiphs**, changes away from reality which become integrated with reality as the change is changing away from reality **Modiphating**, changing effects to modiphs which are actual **Modiphizing**, changing effects to modiphases **Modiphading**, changing modiphs to modiphases
+**Effects**, virtualized changes away from reality **Modiphs**, changes away from reality which do, and did, become integrated with reality as the change is changing away from reality
+**Modiphating**, changing effects to modiphs which are actual **Modiphizing**, changing effects to modiphases **Modiphading**, changing modiphs to modiphases